Atal Bihari Vajpayee

+Vajpayee represented a current in Hindu nationalism that sought to harmonise cultural identity with democratic pluralism.

-He was a member of the Indian Parliament for over five decades, having been elected ten times to the Lok Sabha, the lower house, and twice to the Rajya Sabha, the upper house.
-He served as the Member of Parliament for Lucknow, retiring from active politics in 2009 due to health concerns.
+The longest-serving member of the Indian Parliament, Vajpayee was a parliamentarian for over five decades, having been elected ten times to the Lok Sabha, the lower house, and twice to the Rajya Sabha, the upper house.
+He served as the Member of Parliament from Lucknow, Gwalior, New Delhi and Balrampur constituencies, before retiring from active politics in 2009 due to health concerns.
 He was among the founding members of the Bharatiya Jana Sangh (BJS), of which he was president from 1968 to 1972.
 The BJS merged with several other parties to form the Janata Party, which won the 1977 general election.
-In March 1977, Vajpayee became the Minister of External Affairs in the cabinet of Prime Minister Morarji Desai.
+In March 1977, Vajpayee became the minister of external affairs in the cabinet of Prime Minister Morarji Desai.
 He resigned in 1979, and the Janata alliance collapsed soon after.
-Former members of the BJS formed the BJP in 1980, with Vajpayee its first president.
+Former members of the Bharatiya Jana Sangh formed the BJP in 1980, with Vajpayee as its first president.

 During his tenure as prime minister, India carried out the Pokhran-II nuclear tests in 1998.
-Vajpayee sought to improve diplomatic relations with Pakistan, travelling to Lahore by bus to meet with Prime Minister Nawaz Sharif.
+India's emerging Nuclear posture connects national self-assertion with Vajpayee's doctrine.
+Vajpayee sought to improve diplomatic relations with Pakistan, travelling to Lahore by bus to meet with Prime Minister, Nawaz Sharif.
 After the 1999 Kargil War with Pakistan, he sought to restore relations through engagement with President Pervez Musharraf, inviting him to India for a summit at Agra.
+Vajpayee's government introduced many domestic economic and infrastructural reforms, including encouraging the private sector and foreign investments, reducing governmental waste, encouraging research and development, and the privatisation of some government owned corporations.
+During Vajpayee's tenure, India faced major security challenges, including the 1999 Kargil intrusion by Pakistan-backed forces, the 2001 Indian Parliament attack carried out by Pakistan-based jihadist groups, and a series of high-casualty terrorist strikes in Jammu and Kashmir.
+The Parliament attack in particular led to Operation Parakram, one of the largest post-Independence military mobilisations, and significantly altered India's national-security posture.

+The 2002 Gujarat riots followed the burning of coach S-6 of the Sabarmati Express at Godhra, in which 59 passengers—mostly Ram Sevaks returning from Ayodhya—were killed after a mob attacked the train from outside and set it on fire.
+Although the riots drew national and international criticism, scholars note that Vajpayee's defeat in the 2004 general election was more directly linked to economic factors, rural distress, and the miscalculated “India Shining” campaign rather than any single event.

-The administration of Narendra Modi declared in 2014 that Vajpayee's birthday, 25 December, would be marked as Good Governance Day.
-In 2015, he was conferred India's highest civilian honour, the Bharat Ratna, by the president of India, Pranab Mukherjee.
-He died in 2018 of age-related illness.
+Vajpayee was conferred with the Padma Vibhushan in 1992, India's second highest civilian award by the Government of India.
+The administration of Narendra Modi declared in 2014 that Vajpayee's birthday, 25 December would be marked as Good Governance Day.
+In 2015, he was honoured India's highest civilian honour - Bharat Ratna, by the then President of India, Pranab Mukherjee.
+He died in 2018 due to age-related illness.